 Planning only goes so far.
 You have to adhere to the plan, so assign goals to your team members to implement, and together you will have a better chance at achieving your targets.
 Be determined to make 2018 a better year by making the goals indispensable.

-Please contact the author, Carol Flynn for more details.
+Please contact the author, Private: Carol Flynn for more details.